How to Ferment Chicken Feed

 Fermentation is a preservation process used in food production.
 It involves covering a food in a liquid and letting it rest.
 The organic process that takes place creates gut-healthy probiotics!
 This process is used to create foods like kefir, yogurt, kombucha, sauerkraut, pickles, and kimchi.

 Fermenting chicken feed can provide a host of health benefits for your flock.
-Fermented feed can help hens stay healthy and produce heavier eggs with thicker shells.
+Fermented feed for chickens can help hens stay healthy and produce heavier eggs with thicker shells.
 The fermentation process also makes feed more nutritionally dense by introducing B vitamins, so less feed is needed.
 Plus, most chickens love the taste of fermented feed, so you’ll likely experience less waste.

-How Do I Ferment Chicken Feed?
+How To Ferment Chicken Feed?

-Fermenting grains for chicken feed is relatively straightforward.
+Fermenting feed for chicken feed is relatively straightforward.
 To ferment feed, simply place some in a container and cover with clean, fresh water until the feed is fully underwater.
 Cover the container and allow the formula to rest for three days.
 After three days, strain out the liquid and feed the fermented feed to your chickens.

 Tips for Fermenting Chicken Feed